I Stayed at a Ryokan in Japan

 Once we were done with our meal, a staff member came and brought out our futons, and prepared our beds with such great care.
 We then made our way back to the onsen for our reservation.
 Slowly immersing ourselves in the hot water on a cold spring evening, underneath a starry sky, after having a sumptuous feast—it was the perfect way to end the day.

+Bathing areas are separated by gender.
+This is the women's onsen.
 Couples can book a private onsen in advance if they want to enjoy a bath together.

 The next morning, we again used the baths.
 There’s just something so relaxing about the ritual of self-care and sitting still, something we don’t do enough of in our everyday lives.
 After our third bath, we made our way to the common area, where we sat with other guests (mostly locals) to enjoy a traditional Japanese breakfast.
 My American companion, used to pancakes and eggs for his morning meal, initially experienced a bit of culture shock as he was served fish for breakfast, but he happily gobbled it all up.